zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/query-data/query-data.md

 You can import, create, and work with notebooks in Oracle Machine Learning Notebooks.
 You can access Oracle Machine Learning Notebooks from Autonomous Database.

 1. Log in to the **Oracle Cloud Console** as the Cloud Administrator.
-See [Signing In to the Console](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm) in the _Oracle Cloud Infrastructure_ documentation.

 2. On the **Sign In** page, select your tenancy, enter your username and password, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.